marcoguerri/marcoguerri.github.io/_posts/2016-03-20-cathedralandbazaar.markdown

 Unix licence).
 The <b>Debian Free Software guidelines</b> became in 1997 the Open Source definition.
 \\
-In the Open Source world, forks are considered a waste of resources and requires much public self-justification.
+In the Open Source world, forks are considered a waste of resources and require much public self-justification.
 The owner of an Open Source project is the one who has the right to distribute a modified version and the one who applies official patches (non official patches are referred to as rogue).
 There are